-Indonesia has set out the obligations on minimum capital requirements for different banks' risk profile grades, which is calculated on the basis of the bank's risk-weighted assets.
-The obligations are:
+Indonesia has set out the obligations on minimum capital requirements for different banks' risk profile grade, which is calculated based on bank's risk-weighted assets.
+Such obligations are as follows:

-- 8% of a bank's risk-weighted assets, for banks with grade 1 (risk profile), - 9% <10% of a bank's risk-weighted assets, for banks with grade 2,

-- ∘ 10% <11% of a bank's risk-weighted assets, for banks with grade 3, and - 11% 14% of a bank's risk-weighted assets, for banks with grade 4 or 5,
+- 8% of bank's risk-weighted assets, for banks with grade 1 (risk profile), - 9% <10% of bank's risk-weighted assets, for banks with grade 2, - 10% <11% of bank's risk-weighted assets, for banks with grade 3, and - 11% 14% of bank's risk-weighted assets, for banks with grade 4 or 5,

-To determine capital adequacy according to a bank's risk profile, it must have an Internal Capital Adequacy Assessment Process (ICAAP).
-ICAAP is a method of a self-assessment for banks, which covers active supervision from the boards of commissioners and directors; capital adequacy assessment; monitoring and reporting; and internal control.
-After the banks carry out an ICAAP, OJK will evaluate it, a step known as Supervisory Review and Evaluation Process (SREP).
+To determine capital adequacy according to bank's risk profile, banks must have Internal Capital Adequacy Assessment Process (ICAAP).
+ICAAP is a method of a selfassessment for banks, which covers active supervision from the Board of Commissioners and Directors; capital adequacy assessment; monitoring and reporting; and internal control.
+After the banks carry out an ICAAP, OJK will evaluate the ICAAP result, which is called as Supervisory Review and Evaluation Process (SREP).

-Indonesian commercial banks must meet the minimum threshold for tier-1 and tier-2 capital, where common equity tier-1 (paid-up capital and disclosed reserves) is 4.5% of a bank's risk-weighted assets and tier-1 capital is 6% of a bank's risk-weighted assets.
-Tier-2 capital is a maximum of 100% of tier-1 capital, either individually or consolidated with the banks' subsidiaries.
+Indonesian commercial banks must meet the minimum threshold for first tier and second-tier capital, where the first-tier common equity (paid-up capital and disclosed reserves) being 4.5% of banks' risk-weighted assets and first-tier capital being 6% of banks' risk-weighted assets.
+The second-tier capital being a maximum of 100% of first-tier capital, either individually or consolidated with the banks' subsidiaries.

-Further, banks must set aside additional capital as a buffer against varying economic and financial risks:
+Further, banks must set aside additional capital as a buffer against variations in economic and financial risk: